lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

 In the following lab, you will learn:

-+ How to train Watson to understand your users' input with example utterances: Intents and Examples
++ How to train Watson to understand your users' input with intents and examples
-+ How to identify the terms that may vary in your users' input: Entities
++ How to identify the terms that may vary in your users' input
 + How to create the responses to your user's questions: Dialog Builder
 + How to test and improve your dialog